-Once the CCB is accepting claims, will there be a time limit (or statute of limitations) for when I can file a claim?
+Is there a time limit (or statute of limitations) for when I can file a claim?

 Just like in federal court, a rule called a “statute of limitations” sets a time limit within which a party must begin legal proceedings with the CCB.
 The statute of limitations for copyright infringement and misrepresentation claims is three years from when the infringing activity took place.
 For more information on this topic, see our claimant page.

-What types of claims and defenses will the CCB be able to consider?
+What types of claims and defenses can the CCB consider?

-The CCB will be able to consider the following:
+The CCB is able to consider the following:

 - Claims for infringement of one of the exclusive rights in the Copyright Act;